obiloud/numeric-decimal/README.md

 - RoundTowardsZero
 - HalfToEven

-Intention is to add more in the future.
+The plan is to add more in the future.